MolecularAI/SMILES-RL/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

 SMILES-RL is a framework for comparing reinforcement learning algorithms, replay buffers and scoring functions for SMILES-based molecular *de novo* design.
-The framework is originally developed for recurrent neural netrworks (RNNs) but can be used with other models as well.
+The framework is originally developed for recurrent neural networks (RNNs) but can be used with other models as well.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: